groupwhere/ftpauth/README.md

 # ftpauth
 AD Auth module for pure-ftpd in PHP

-First, note the shebang line for php which includes a specific ini file.
+First, note the shebang line (first line) for php which includes a specific ini file.
 This is optional, but whichever ini file is used, it should enable the following:

 	variables_order = "EGPCS"